 For that to happen, product engagement needed to be quantified in a way that no general analytics tools could do.
 There needed to be a solution that focus on just this.

-User engagement is a metric that can & should be operationalized across an entire organization
+User engagement is a metric that can and should be operationalized across an entire organization

 As a foundational metric that drives a SaaS business, each part of the organization should be using some slice of quantified product engagement to help drive their daily work.
 For example: